zixin96/GEngine/README.md

 ## Features

-- An elegant way to set buffer objects: verbose OpenGL setup is abtracted away!
+- A **much** more elegant way to set buffer objects: verbose OpenGL setup is abtracted away!

 ```c++
 Ref<VertexArray> vao;